Hispanic Radio Conference

 Advertiser Super Session

-Top Hispanic advertising agency executives offer their perspective on Hispanic radio and what it needs to do to grow and enhance its marketing partnerships with clients.
+A leading advertiser offers perspective on Hispanic radio and what it needs to do to grow and enhance its marketing partnerships with clients in a special one-on-one interview with Nielsen’s Brad Kelly.

 Radio to the Rescue: Serving Communities in Times of Disaster